Cohomology of semisimple local systems and the Decomposition theorem: An application to the Decomposition Theorem

-\textbf{Case I}. $d=0$ or $d=m$.
+\textbf{Case I}. $d=0$ or $d=m=\dim f(X)$.
 If $d=0$, the semisimplicity is trivial.
-Suppose $d=m=\dim f(X)$.
-By the construction of Whitney stratification, $S_d$ is a Zariski dense open subset of the open subset of $Y$ over which $f$ is smooth.
-By passing to a resolution of singularity of $Y$ which does not modify $S_d$ and using Corollary \ref{cor:pull back preserve semisimplicity}, we can assume $Y$ is smooth projective.
+Suppose $d=m$.
+By the construction of Whitney stratification, $S_d$ is a smooth Zariski dense open subset of the open subset of $Y$ over which $f$ is smooth.
+By passing to a resolution of singularity of $Y$ which does not modify $S_d$, we can assume $Y$ is smooth projective.
 It follows from Corollary \ref{thm:semisimplicity smooth projective map} that $R^{n-d}f_{\ast}\cV|_{S_{d}}$ is semisimple, so is the sub-local system $\cH^{-d}({}^{\fp}\cH^0(f_{\ast}K)|_{S_{d}})$.